PhD (Political Science): Toronto

 (416) 979-5000 x 4183

 Dr. Sengupta has published widely on Indian market liberalization and development, on labour and migration in India, and on the politics of sporting events and film.
-Her more recent work focuses on normative concerns in international development and international relations, such as the quest to create universal development goals (like the UN Sustainable Development Goals) and fair climate change and trade agreements.
-She is interested, in particular, in India’s interventions in these global arenas, and their relationship with domestic normative debates and social movement discourses.
+Her more recent work focuses on normative concerns in international development and international relations, including the quest to create universal development goals (such as the UN Sustainable Development Goals), efforts to reduce corruption and develop accountable institutions, and efforts to strengthen the participation of developing countries in the institutions of global governance.
+She is interested, in particular, in India’s interventions in global policy arenas, and their relationship to domestic policy debates and social movement discourses.